 Morphotype – any group of different types of individuals in any population

 A species is a group of genetically similar individuals that can breed and produce viable offspring (capable of reproducing).
 All species have critical functional roles within their larger ecosystem.
-Sometimes this role is referred to as the species niche and the area where the species lives is known as its habitat.
+Sometimes this role is referred to as the species niche, and the area where the species lives is known as its habitat.

-Although every species has a functional role within its habitat or ecosystem, some species are critically important in the overall health of the ecosystem.
+Although every species has a functional role within its habitat or ecosystem, some species are critically important to the overall health of the ecosystem.
 Such species are known as keystone species.
 The removal of a keystone species would cause a series of changes within the system and could eventually cause the system to collapse.

-Relationships between species are also critical in the functioning of a healthy ecosystem.
+Relationships between species also are critical in the functioning of a healthy ecosystem.
 These are known as symbiotic relationships.
-Generally speaking these relationships can be defined three ways:
+Generally speaking, these relationships can be defined three ways: